 * Set limits simply and straightforwardly

-* Give and receive enjoyable non-sexual touch in a safe setting, where your boundaries are respected.
+* Give and receive enjoyable touch in a safe setting, where your boundaries are respected.

-Cuddle Party is not a sexual event!
+Cuddle Party is a platonic event!
 It’s not a hook-up or dating scene.
 It’s common to make new friends, and occasionally people have met dating partners, but mostly it’s about friendship and learning nurturing touch.

-Many Cuddle Parties have an approximate balance of women and men.
+Many Cuddle Parties have an approximate balance of genders.
 Sometimes we host parties for particular groups, like women only, or seniors, or singles.
 We ask for a donation or charge a modest fee to cover expenses.
 Adults only (18 and up).

 What happens at a Cuddle Party?